Turning Pain into Power: Stories of Sweet Revenge Against Those Who Hurt Us

 Samantha had been married to her husband for ten

 years when she discovered he had been cheating on her for over a year.
-She was
+Despite her heartbreak and devastation, she chose to take charge of the situation instead of snapping at him.
+She hired a divorce lawyer and ensured that she

 received a fair settlement in the divorce, including custody of their children and